Danielhuzler/guess-my-number/README.md

-# guess-my-number
+# find my number
- to find out my number via guess
+try to find my number by hints